-The E-waste (Management and Handling) Rules of 2011, India's first e-waste laws, used the EPR strategy and allowed electronic device manufacturers to set up collection centers and advise customers about how to submit used electronic goods to the collection centers.
+The E-waste (Management and Handling) Rules of 2011, India's first e-waste laws, used the EPR strategy and allowed electronic device manufacturers to set up collection centres and advise customers about how to submit used electronic goods to the collection centres.

 E-Waste: Issues in India

 There are various issues pertaining to E-waste and its regulation which are as follows:

 - There is a shortage of knowledge on e-waste generation patterns.